imightbeamy/buzzerbot9000/how_to.md

 ## Step 5: Put it all together

-Now you should have everything hooked up, installed and configured.
+Now you should have almost everything hooked up, installed and configured.
-Try going outside and test it!
+Run `nmp start` again, go outside and test it!

+The one last thing to do is run [`./bin/initd_install`](/bin/initd_install.sh) which will install an init.d script to `/etc/init.d/buzzerbot_init.sh`.
+This will make your buzzzer bot server run whenever your raspberry pi starts up.

 Something isn't quite right?
 Did I leave something out?